 The VEOA covers all positions at CBO except for management positions.
 Management positions are excluded because they are, for this purpose, equivalent to positions in the Senior Executive Service, which is excluded under the Congressional Accountability Act's application of the VEOA.

 The "How to Apply" section of every CBO job announcement indicates whether the VEOA covers the position.

 To receive veterans' preference in a CBO hiring process, an applicant must be "preference eligible," as defined in 5 U.S.C. §2108(3)(A)–(G).
 This generally includes:

-Retired members of the armed forces are generally excluded from the definition of "preference eligible" unless they qualify as disabled veterans or retired below the rank of major or its equivalent.
+Retired members of the armed forces are generally excluded from those who receive veterans' preference unless they qualify as disabled veterans or retired below the rank of major or its equivalent.

-An applicant for appointment to a covered position who believes that his or her rights under the VEOA, as made applicable to CBO, have been violated may file a written complaint with the CBO Human Resources Office at VEOA@cbo.gov or may contact that office at (202) 226-2628.
-An applicant may also contact the Congress's Office of Compliance at (202) 724-9250 or, for TDD, (202) 426-1912.
+An applicant for a covered position who believes that his or her rights under the VEOA, as applied to CBO, have been violated may file a written complaint with CBO's human resources director at VEOA@cbo.gov.
+He or she may also contact the Human Resources Office at (202) 226-2628.
+An applicant may also contact the Office of Compliance at (202) 724-9250 or, for TDD, (202) 426-1912.

 Applicants may request more information on CBO's VEOA policy by emailing firstname.lastname@example.org.